christiankaas/HW0/README.md

 Open or create the README.md file, put your name, harvard ID and e-mail address in it.
 Then, commit and push to github.
 Now you should be able to see the changed file in the repository on github.

-Next, share the repository with the user **cs171tf**, giving this user read permission.
+Next, share the repository with the user **[cs171tf](http://github.com/cs171tf)** by giving this user read permission.
 You will be asked to share all your projects and homeworks with this user account.
 Starting with HW1, you will also share the repository with your grading TF - you will be informed who that is.

 ## Problem 3 - Introduction to D3